cskordis/EFA-datorn-EFA-4-Computer/README.md

 •	Processor: RCA CDP1802 8-bit microprocessor.

-•	Memory: 128 bytes of ram but can be increased to 2, 8 or 32K by add on daughter cards.
+•	Memory: 128 bytes of ram but could be increased to 2 or 8K by adding on daughter cards.

 •	Power Supply: Likely powered by a low-voltage DC source, suitable for safe home use.